hexbus/ubergrom/docs/04-extended-features.md

 The UberGROM firmware exposes memory and peripherals through ordinary TI GROM reads and writes.

+Unless otherwise noted, the device map and capacities in this chapter describe the **ATmega1284P configuration used on the production UberGROM cartridge board**.
+Other AVR ports may expose different capacities or pin assignments.

 The firmware and reference test code are authored by Mike Brent/Tursi.
 The current upstream repository is:

 - https://github.com/tursilion/ubergrom

-The `gromtest` directory contains the TI-side reference tests for EEPROM, RAM, GPIO, ADC, UART, FlashCtl, and timer:
+The `gromtest` directory is particularly valuable because it contains working TI-side tests for EEPROM, RAM, GPIO, ADC, UART, FlashCtl, and timer:

 - https://github.com/tursilion/ubergrom/tree/main/gromtest

-The examples below are intentionally small explanations of those interfaces.
-For implementation behavior, use the released source and `gromtest` as the reference.
+The examples in this chapter explain the interface.
+When there is any doubt about exact behavior, compare against the released source and `gromtest`.

-## Configuration described in this chapter

-Unless otherwise stated, the tables and sizes in this chapter describe the **ATmega1284P build used on the UberGROM cartridge board**:

-- 128 KiB ATmega program Flash total;
-- 120 KiB available as fifteen 8 KiB physical GROM Flash pages;
-- 8 KiB boot/firmware section;
-- 16 KiB SRAM total, with 15 KiB exposed as UberGROM RAM (8 KiB + approximately 7 KiB);
-- 4 KiB EEPROM;
-- four PCB GPIO pins;
-- four ADC inputs;
-- UART0 exposed on JP5; and
-- the firmware timer derived from the AVR clock.

-Other AVR ports/builds may have different capacities or mappings.

 ## Device mapping byte